malan88/reviews/20181027_the_beauty_and_the_beast.md

 The film is somewhat boring until Belle’s father arrives at the castle.
 Then the film opens up into a magical world.
 The Beast has an interestingly high-pitched voice, where modern audiences are used to a deep growl.
-His costume is directly inspired by a 17th century nobelman with a strange disease that caused him to grow fur all over.
-The Beast resembles a lion in this costuming.
+His costume is directly inspired by a 17th century nobleman with a strange disease that caused him to grow fur all over.
+(I'll have to see where I read that; it's not on the Wikipedia (at least anymore).
+The Beast resembles a lion in this costume.

 Enough.
 Now about the imagery.
 The arms sequences were fascinating.
-It was interesting to imagine how Cocteau would represent the magical castle in 1946 without special effects or animation.
+It was interesting to see how Cocteau would represent the magical castle in 1946 without special effects or animation.
 The way he did it was with a very performance art-like effect of bodyless arms holding and controlling everything in the castle.
 They unfold to create light, serve wine, open curtains, and